SONYA FULTZ, M.Ed. – President

 YVONNE K. GATZ, M.S.W.

 Yvonne Gatz is a retired social work professor of Concordia College, Bronxville, New York.
 She received her B.S. degree from Valparaiso, Indiana, where she majored in theology, and earned her Master of Social Work degree from Florida State University.
 She taught social work for Florida State University and the University of North Florida in Jacksonville.
 She also worked as a clinical social worker for a children’s hospital and a residential treatment center and developed her own private practice, counseling adolescents, children, families and individuals.
 When living in New York, she worked as a part-time psychotherapist for Lutheran Counseling Services.
-She has served as co-leader of ALDEA tours and is currently on its board.
+She has served as co-leader of ALDEA tours and joined the board in 2016.

 CARY HILL, M.D.

 Cary graduated from UC Davis Medical School in 1983 and completed his Residency in obstetrics and gynecology in 1987.
 His practice is located at Palo Alto Medical Foundation where he has also held numerus administrative positions.
 His role in administration started shortly after joining the group in 1990.
 Currently, he is on the Sutter Health Bay Area Board of Directors and is the Vice President of Capstone Insurance, a medical malpractice insurance company.
 He has also served on the Palo Alto Foundation Medical Group Board, started a high-risk pregnancy department, and coordinated the incorporation of infertility and gynecological oncology into the group while he was the ob/gyn department chairman.

 PATRICIA O’CONNOR, Ph.D.